helioforecast/auroramaps/README.md

     curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh
     bash Miniconda3-latest-MacOSX-x86_64.sh

+In order to load the aacgmv2 package, the gcc compiler needs to be installed.
+For the animation, it is assumed that ffmpeg (https://ffmpeg.org/download.html) is available system-wide.

+    apt update -y
+    apt install -y build-essential ffmpeg

 Create a conda environment using the "envs/env_aurora1.yml", and activate the environment:

     conda env create -f envs/env_aurora1.yml

     conda activate aurora1

-In order to load the aacgmv2 package, the gcc compiler needs to be installed.

 After the installation of the environment, go to a directory of your choice: